Costantino Nigra: Works

-Nigra's work included La rassegna di Novara (1861), published in 1875; La gondola Veneziana (barcarola) (1863); Le reliquie Celtiche (1872);

-Canti popolari del Piemonte in 1888; La chioma di Berenice (Callimaco), a 1891 elegy by Callimachus with text in Latin by Catullus; Inni di Callimaco su Diana e sui lavacri di Pallade, a 1892 translation, review, and commentary of Callimachus; and Idillii (1903).
-He collaborated with Italian and French academies, and Italian, French, and German philological journals.
+Nigra's work included La rassegna di Novara (1861), published in 1875; La gondola Veneziana (barcarola) (1863); Le reliquie Celtiche (1872); Canti popolari del Piemonte in 1888; La chioma di Berenice (Callimaco), an 1891 elegy by Callimachus with text in Latin by Catullus; Inni di Callimaco su Diana e sui lavacri di Pallade, an 1892 translation, review, and commentary of Callimachus; and Idillii (1903).
+He collaborated with Italian and French academies and Italian, French, and German philological journals.
 On 13 December 1883, he became National Correspondent for the Philology category of the Moral Sciences Class of the Accademia dei Lincei.